 Disciplinary measures described below should serve as a reminder to the offender that he or she has violated a School rule and should help to correct the behavior.
 The levels of disciplinary action relate directly to either the seriousness of the offense or the repetitiveness of it.

 1. Demerit: A penalty given for minor infractions such as dress code violations, excessive tardiness, and gum chewing.
-Multiple demerits may be given for more serious offenses such as inappropriate language, class disruption, and unauthorized absence.
-Demerits accumulated during the last two weeks of the school year may result in an immediate Saturday session or an in-school suspension.
+Multiple demerits may be given for more serious offenses such as inappropriate language, class disruption and cell phone infractions.

 2. Saturday Session: A Saturday session may be assigned to students who fail to follow the rules and expectations of the School.
 The Deans' Office, Honor Court, or Disciplinary Committee can assign this consequence for inappropriate actions.
 These workdays are held on designated Saturdays from 8 a.m. to 11 a.m.